 Adding shredded paper to the compost pile or compost bin is also an ideal way to dispose of any documents with personal or sensitive details that need to be destroyed.
 This is something we all need to be aware of and shredding documents and then composting solves the problem of what to do with such documents and also adds value to the compost pile by adding ‘browns.’

-Shredded paper makes an ideal bedding material to use in worm farms and although I have had no experience with the following suggestion it is apparently also good a substitute for kitty litter.
+Shredded paper makes an ideal bedding material to use in worm farms.
+I doubt the worms can read the writing on the shredded paper. and although I have had no experience with the following suggestion it is apparently also good a substitute for kitty litter.

 If you have questions or concerns about composting and the dyes and inks used in making paper read Composting Paper.